Affect Engineering: Technologies of Experience

 The Primitive Operations

 Synchrony induction.
-Entrainment extended across agents: creating shared oscillatory dynamics so that multiple systems enter phase-locked affect states simultaneously.
-Mechanism: inter-agent coupling through shared rhythmic structure produces collective integration spikes — Φgroup>Φindividual\intinfo_{\text{group}} > \sum \intinfo_{\text{individual}}.
-Examples: congregational singing, dance, military drill, sports crowds, synchronized protest chanting.
-The phenomenology is unmistakable: the "we" feeling, the sense that individual boundaries have partially dissolved into a collective body.
+Entrainment across agents: shared oscillatory dynamics so multiple systems enter phase-locked affect states at once.
+Mechanism: inter-agent coupling through shared rhythm produces collective integration spikes — .
+Examples: congregational singing, dance, military drill, sports crowds, protest chanting.
+The phenomenology is unmistakable: the "we" feeling, individual boundaries partially dissolved into a collective body.
 Any institution that controls when and how populations synchronize controls the primary technology for manufacturing solidarity.

 Symbolic immortality transfer.
-Installing a coupling between the individual's self-model and a pattern expected to persist beyond individual death, so that the individual's viability-horizon inherits the pattern's longer horizon.
-Mechanism: I(Sindividual;Ppersistent)0\MI(\selfmodel_{\text{individual}}; P_{\text{persistent}}) \gg 0, where PP is the persistent pattern — a nation, a scientific tradition, a lineage, a work of art, a religious community, a species.
-When the coupling is strong, the individual experiences the persistent pattern's continuation as partially constituting their own continuation, which reduces the chronic threat-signal from mortality.
-This is the mechanism beneath memorial, legacy, dynastic thinking, intellectual lineage, and the specific consolation of contributing to something that will outlast you.
+Coupling the individual's self-model to a pattern expected to persist beyond individual death, so the viability-horizon inherits the pattern's longer one.
+Mechanism: , where is the persistent pattern — a nation, a scientific tradition, a lineage, a work of art, a religious community, a species.
+When the coupling is strong, the individual experiences the pattern's continuation as partially constituting their own, reducing the chronic threat-signal from mortality.
+The mechanism beneath memorial, legacy, dynastic thinking, intellectual lineage, the consolation of contributing to something that outlasts you.
 The intervention is not belief in literal survival but structural coupling to a pattern whose viability horizon exceeds yours.

 Religious Practices as Affect Interventions